centrifuge/apps/.github/README.md

 - Demo deployments must be [manually triggered](https://github.com/centrifuge/apps/actions/workflows/demo-deploys.yml).
 They are not required for the release process.

-- Catalyst deployments are triggered by pushing a tag containing `rc` in the tag name.
+- Catalyst deployments are triggered by pushing a tag containing `centrifuge-app-v*` in the tag name.

 - Altair and staging are triggered by creating a `pre-release` [on the Github repository](https://github.com/centrifuge/apps/releases/new)